AtharvaParkale/expense-tracker/README.md

 - Android Studio or VS Code
 - Android device or emulator

+### App apk
+- App apk can be accessed through the app_release_apk folder as well in root project

 ### Clone the Repository
 ```bash
 git clone (This Repo)
 cd (This Repo)
 flutter clean
 flutter pub get